Quantitative Homogenization of Differential Forms: Introduction

-In practice, we need to assume some regularity on $u$, so we introduce the following spaces. \begin{itemize} \item The space of smooth differential forms on $U$ up to the boundary, denoted by $C^\infty \Lambda^r \left( U \right)$, i.e,
+Throughout the article, we need to assume some regularity on the differential form $u$.
+To this end, we introduce the following spaces: \begin{itemize} \item The space of smooth (resp. smooth and compactly supported) differential forms on $U$, denoted by $C^\infty \Lambda^r \left( U \right)$ ( resp. $C^\infty_c \Lambda^r \left( U \right)$), i.e.,